bodensjc/ddecay/README.md

 $ rsync -ap username@lxplus.cern.ch:/path/to/chunk1.root .
 ```

+For reference, I store all of the data for this analisys in `/share/lazy/D2KKpi/`.

 ## Data Analysis
 This is the crux of the research.
 Here we study the many variables of the decays, generating a great number of plots from which we can extract useful information regarding the signals and background.
 The `/image/` and `/finalImages/` subdirectories are where I store any plots I create, more important (final) plots going into the `/finalImages/` folder.
 The subdirectories `/old_C/` and `/old_dsp/` are, as labeled, _old_.
 They contain my first attempts at analysis from Summer 2020.
 The methods used are sometimes similar to more recent code, but in general these are just saved for a rare reference to past work and will certainly **not** work on existing datasets.
 The `/scripts/` subdirectory contains all fitting functions used.
 The most improtant file in this folder is [`new_fit_spectrum.C`](https://github.com/bodensjc/ddecay/blob/main/scripts/new_fit_spectrum.C).
 It was created to make various fitting techniques "easier" in the Analysis stage, this will be seen later on.
 The "loose" files in the main `ddecay/` directory are what I used for analysis.